 Faith & Justice

-“Inviting the church community to join us, Faith and Justice explores, educates,
+“Inviting the church community to join us, Faith & Justice explores, educates,

 and takes action on issues that converge at the intersection of justice and God’s